 When I first started making crockpot cannabis oil, I really wanted it to be as simple as possible.
-I looked at every equation that wasn't pot+oil+crockpot = crockpot oil as frivolous and over the top.
+I looked at every equation that wasn't pot+oil+crockpot.
 I read somewhere about someone putting water in a pan in the oven and filling mason jars with oil and cannabis and infusing them in a water bath and literally thought, “That is waaaaay too much work.”

-But one day, after making oil a billion times the same way, I thought, “What if you put it in a mason jar?”
+One day, after making oil a billion times the same way, I thought, “What if you put the weed and oil in a mason jar?”

 Benefits of Mason Jar Cannabis Oil

-In the meantime, here are some reasons to use a mason jar for making your canna oil:
+In the meantime, here are some reasons to use a mason jar for making your cannabis oil:

-- I don’t know about you, but my crockpot doesn't boil water, even on high.
-This means that the temperature of the H20 stays below 212° F and that's well below the boiling points for all of the major cannabinoids, terpenes and flavinoids.
-Keeping those compounds in tact is the best part of medicating using cannabis infused coconut oil and this method really allows you to maintain an ideal temperature.
+- My crockpot doesn't boil water, even on high.
+This means that the temperature of the H20 stays below 212° F and that's well below the boiling points for all of the major cannabinoids, terpenes, and flavonoids.
+Keeping those compounds intact is the best part of medicating using cannabis-infused coconut oil and this method really allows you to maintain an ideal temperature.

 - Cleanup is much easier since you only have a jar, a bowl and a strainer to clean.